 Murals at Wilkes

-Murals turn blank walls into landmarks.
+Murals turn blank walls into landmarks!
 A striking piece of art can become a meeting spot, a photo backdrop, or even a symbol of our identity.
-They make the campus feel less generic and more "ours."
+They make the campus feel more alive and more "ours."

 Paige Edwards ‘24, local artist, alum of the DDMA program and graphic design specialist at Wilkes has designed and executed several murals on our campus, and more are on the way!